Join the hundreds of students who have learned what our school has to offer

-Our program is ranked 12th in the nation by U.S. News and World Reports and our world-class faculty is engaged in cutting edge research which prepares students for the challenges of criminal justice practice in the 21st century.
+Our world-class faculty is engaged in cutting edge research which prepares students for the challenges of criminal justice practice in the 21st century.

 Our undergraduate program prepares students for leadership and policy positions at the local, state and federal level.
 At the graduate level, we provide rigorous training in a rich research environment, immersing our students in diverse research topics that develop skills to help them advance as practitioners or researchers for continued study in doctoral programs in criminology and criminal justice.

 The School of Criminology and Criminal Justice offers four degree programs.